PennDraken/quantum-computer-simulator/README.md

 # quantum-computer-simulator

-For bachelors thesis at Chalmers.
+## What is this repo?

+This repo is for a quantum simulator running on binary hardware.

+## Structure

-Demos show some basic math examples on simple qubit operations.
+/demos show some basic implementations of simple qubit operations.

+## Features

+As of the 30th of January only a couple of demos have been implemented.

+## Planned features

+-GUI
+-Debugging mode
+-Support for at least 10 qubits